Introduction to summarytools

 15.3 Defining Only Specific Keywords

 The define_keywords() makes it easy to change just one or a few terms.
 For instance, you might prefer using “N” or “Count” rather than “Freq” in the title row of freq() tables.
-Or you might want to generate a document which uses the tables’ titles as heading sections.
+Or you might want to generate a document which uses the tables’ titles as sections titles.

 For this, call define_keywords() and feed it the term(s) you wish to modify (which can themselves be stored in predefined variables).
 Here, the terms we need to change are freq.title and freq: